TheOdinProject/curriculum/javascript/path.md

 4. jQuery Basics
     /jq_basics.md
     Another deep dive into the basics, this time focusing on using jQuery to manipulate elements on the page.
-5. PROJECT: Messing with the DOM
+5. PROJECT: jQuery and the DOM
     /project_jq_basics.md
     Create a single-page restaurant app completely using Javascript and jQuery.
-9. Additional Helpful Stuff
+9. Organizing Your Code and More
     /additional_stuff.md
     Here we'll cover everything from using best practices for organizing your code to helpful libraries and security.

-## Events and Effects
+## Events, Effects and Widgets

 ### Description
 Events drive just about everything you'll do with Javascript in the browser.
 We'll take a closer look at how they work and the kinds of things that they allow you to do.